 The most simple kind of semiosis is the copy.
-In this case, the signal $\sigma_s(p_s, t_s)$ is an exact copy of $\sigma_a(p_a, t_a)$, for a possible different place and time.
+In this case, the signal $\sigma_s(p_s, t_s)$ is an exact copy of $\sigma_o(p_o, t_o)$, for a possible different place and time.
 In being a copy, we may assure that it is always possible to generate another copy $\sigma_i(p_i, t_i)$ in a different place and time in the future.
 So, an exact copy is the most simple representation of something.
-But there may be more sophisticated kinds of representation.
+But there may be more sophisticated kinds of representation (or semiosis).
 This copy should not be an exact copy, but just share a partial set of attributes.
-Both the copy and a partial copy will be called "icons".
-But there may be the case that $\sigma_s(p_s, t_s)$ and $\sigma_a(p_a, t_a)$ do not share any kind of attribute in common.
+Both the copy and a partial copy will be called "icons", according to Peirce.
+But there may be the case that $\sigma_s(p_s, t_s)$ and $\sigma_o(p_o, t_o)$ do not share any kind of attribute in common.
 But even in this case, they may give rise to a process of semiosis.
+How ?
 By using the mathematical reality in which $\sigma_s(p_s, t_s)$ is realized in order to obtain either $\sigma_o(p_o, t_o)$ or a copy of it.
 In this case, proximity in space (place) and time could be used to create the interpretant.
-This kind of signs are called indexes.
+This kind of signs are called indexes, according to Peirce.
 But there may be a more radical kind of sign, where there may be no sharing of attributes nor a space-time connection between sign and object.
 This kind of sign is called a symbol by Peirce.
 To understand how symbols are possible is a very challenging exercise in the interpretation of Peirce's work.
-A symbol, according to Peirce, is a lawfull or conventional connection between a sign and an object.
-But, if it is conventional, how can an agent generate an interpretant, that is still related to this same object ?
-We don't have an answer to this challenge, in a strict Peircean view.
-But we have some hypothesis on how to solve this puzzle.
+A symbol, according to Peirce, is a totally arbitrary connection between a sign and an object.
+But, if it is totally arbitrary, how can an agent generate an interpretant, that is still related to this same object ?
+We don't have a final answer to this challenge, in a strict Peircean view.
+But we have some hypothesis on how to solve this puzzle, that we will show in the sequence.
 A possible way of solving this, is to allow the agents in the mathematical universe to have inner mathematical realities.
 An inner mathematical reality is just like a mathematical reality in the mathematical universe, but instead of being a shared space and time, (i.e. Places where all the agents are able to perceive and actuate) are internal, private instances where only the own agents are able to perceive and act.
 So, if we consider this inner mathematical reality, in addition to the standard mathematical reality, we may have a clue on how symbols are possible.
-When Peirce says that a symbol is a convention, i.e., that there may be no sharing of attributes and no physical connection (in space and time) between the sign and the object, he may be considering this statement related only to the standard reality, the one which in our case is shared by all the agents - the mathematical reality of our mathematical universe.
+When Peirce says that a symbol is totally arbitrary, i.e., that there may be no sharing of attributes and no physical connection (in space and time) between the sign and the object, he may be considering this statement related only to the standard reality, the one which in our case is shared by all the agents - the mathematical reality of our mathematical universe.
 So, considering just this mathematical reality, there is no sharing of attributes neither a physical connection in terms of space and time.
 But, there may be either a sharing of attributes or a physical connection in terms of space and time, considering this inner mathematical reality that each agent should possess.
 This may solve the puzzle and may allow for the construction of symbol-processing capabilities by our agents.
+This is not a final word on this, but it is a first attempt of dealing with this problem.

-V. CONCLUSION
+5. CONCLUSION